Stefan Milić

-Stefan Milić (Стефан Милић; born 6 July 2000) is a Montenegrin professional footballer who plays as a defender for Septemvri Sofia, on loan from Dinamo Zagreb.
+Stefan Milić (Стефан Милић; born 6 July 2000) is a Montenegrin professional footballer who plays as a defender for Serbian SuperLiga club Partizan and the Montenegro national team.

 Club career

 A youth academy product of Budućnost Podgorica, Milić made his senior team debut on 31 March 2018 in a 1–1 draw against Kom.
 He scored his first goal on 12 August 2018 in a 3–0 win against Mornar.
 Despite interest from Partizan, Red Bull Salzburg, Osijek and Mladá Boleslav, Croatian club Dinamo Zagreb announced the signing of Milić on 18 February 2020 on a permanent transfer.
 He spent the rest of the 2019–20 season on loan at Budućnost.

 On 21 July 2020, Milić officially joined Dinamo Zagreb.
 He made his debut for the club on 16 August in a 6–0 win against Lokomotiva.
 On 23 September, he was loaned out to Varaždin until the end of the season.
 He became the second Montenegrin player at Varaždin, after Vladan Adžić.
 He returned to Dinamo during the winter break.
 During the second half of the season, Milić primarily played for Dinamo's second team.
 On 28 April 2021, he scored the first goal in a 3–0 victory over Osijek II.
 On 22 May, he scored his debut goal for Dinamo's first team in a 1–0 victory over Šibenik.